top of page

 Franeker is also the birthplace of another Frisian astronomer, namely Jan Hendrik Oort (1900-1992).
 He is famous in his world and discovered among other the Oort Cloud.

-Then we also have to mention the famous sixteenth-century astronomer Jemme Reinerszoon (1508-1555) alias Gemma Frisius from the town of Dokkum.
+Then we also have to mention the famous sixteenth-century astronomer Jemme Reinerszoon (1508-1555) alias Gemma Frisius from Dokkum.
 More Frisian astronomers are: pastor David Faber (1564-1617) alias David Fabricius from Esens, Sybrandt Hansz.
-Cardinael (1578-1647) from Harlingen, minister Johannes Fabricius (1587-1616) from Resterhafe, cartographer Nikolaas Kruik (1678-1754) alias Nicolaus Cruquius from the Wadden Sea island Vlieland, philosopher Johannes Phocylidus Holwarda (1618-1651) from Holwerd, lightning rod developer and telescope builder Arjen Roelofs (1754-1828) and his two brothers Pieter and Albert from Hijum, Adriaan van Maanen (1884-1946) from Sneek, Herman Zanstra (1894-1972), Willem de Sitter (1872-1934) from Sneek, and Pieter Oosterhoff (1904-1978) from Leeuwarden.
-Albeit not a Frisian but also from the Wadden Sea region, is astronomer professor Kees de Jager (1921-2021) born on the island Texel.
-And because he is a Nobel Prize winner for his research on superconductors, we like to list also Heike Kamerlingh Onnes (1853-1926) from the province of Groningen.
+Cardinael (1578-1647) from Harlingen, minister Johannes Fabricius (1587-1616) from Resterhafe, cartographer Nikolaas Kruik (1678-1754) alias Nicolaus Cruquius from the Wadden Sea island of Vlieland, philosopher Johannes Phocylidus Holwarda (1618-1651) from Holwerd, lightning rod developer and telescope builder Arjen Roelofs (1754-1828) and his two brothers Pieter and Albert from Hijum, Adriaan van Maanen (1884-1946) from Sneek, Herman Zanstra (1894-1972), Willem de Sitter (1872-1934) from Sneek, too, and Pieter Oosterhoff (1904-1978) from Leeuwarden.
+Albeit not a Frisian but also from the Wadden Sea region, is astronomer professor Kees de Jager (1921-2021) born on the Wadden Sea island of Texel.
+And, because he is a Nobel Prize winner for his research on superconductors, we like to list also Heike Kamerlingh Onnes (1853-1926) from the town of Groningen.

-As to why Frisians are so much into astronomy, mathematics and physics, has been debated for centuries.
+As to why Frisians—or people from the Wadden Sea region for that matter—are so much into astronomy, mathematics, and physics, has been debated for centuries.
+Of all the telescope engineers in the eighteenth and nineteenth centuries in the Netherlands, two-third originated from the province of Friesland (Zuidervaart 1995).
 In the eighteenth century, it was broadly being suggested Frisians had a specific talent or nature for mathematics and astronomy.
 For physical sciences in general.
-Among other, it was Adriaan Gilles Camper (1759-1820), curator of Franeker University, who suggested this.
-Also writer Waling Dykstra (1895) suggested this special interest of Frisians in astronomy, mathematics and physics.
+Among other, it was Adriaan Gilles Camper (1759-1820), curator of the Academy of Franeker, who suggested this.
+Also, the non-biased Frisian writer Waling Dykstra (1895) suggested this special interest of Frisians in astronomy, mathematics, and physics.

-A more sound explanation, however, is that in the early modern period in the province of Friesland a fine network existed to learn astronomy and mathematics.
-Including a university, that of Franeker, that distinguished itself on these study areas compared to other universities in Europe.
-In addition, also because non-students could receive lectures in mathematics at Franeker University (Dijkstra 2021).
-No coincidence that door meten tot weten, which translates to 'measuring is knowing', was Heike Kamerlingh Onnes' motto.
+A more sound explanation than deviate DNA combinations, however, is that in the early modern period in the province of Friesland, a fine network existed to learn astronomy and mathematics, including an academy c.q. university, that of Franeker, which distinguished itself in these study areas compared to other universities in Europe.
+In addition, non-students could also receive lectures in mathematics at Franeker University (Dijkstra 2021).
+It is no coincidence that door meten tot weten, which translates to 'measuring is knowing,' was Heike Kamerlingh Onnes' motto.

 Note 1 — Besides Jack Lousma, more Americans of Frisian descent travelled through space.
 They were David Leetsma (born Muskegon, 1946) whose ancestors came from the village of Tzummarum in the province of Friesland, and Shannon Mathilda Wells Lucid (born Shanghai, 1943) whose ancestors came from the villages of Lioessens and Ferwerd in the province of Friesland.
 Lucid also holds the record for being the most days in space, both men and women.
 Chew on that guys!

-Note 2 – Molecular biologist, writer and businessman Glen de Vries ‘the Frisian’, born in Hampton Township, New Jersey, travelled to space with rocket company Blue Origin in October 2021.
-Here he stayed for about ten minutes, after which they ‘dropped’ back to earth.
-Only a few weeks after his space adventure, Glen de Vries dies in a small airplane crash at the age of only 49.
+Note 2 — Molecular biologist, writer and businessman Glen de Vries 'the Frisian', born in Hampton Township in the state of New Jersey, travelled to space with rocket company Blue Origin in October 2021.
+Here he stayed for about ten minutes, after which they 'dropped' back to earth.
+Only a few weeks after his space adventure, Glen de Vries died in a small airplane crash at the age of only 49.

-Note 3 - At the hamlet of Nieuwe Statenzijl you can go to the hide called the Kiekkaaste which translates in the Low-Saxon speech (i.e. Grunnings) as 'looking-out cabinet'.
-It's placed on the tidal marshland of the Dollart Bight and managed by the trust Het Groninger Landschap.
-It's very scenic!
+Note 3 — At the hamlet of Nieuwe Statenzijl you can go to the hide called the Kiekkaaste which translates in the Low-Saxon speech (i.e. Grunnings) as 'looking-out cabinet'.
+It is placed on the tidal marshland of the Dollart Bight and managed by the trust Het Groninger Landschap.
+It is very scenic!

 Suggested music